Berkshire Bees

-The Bees Ice Hockey Club are an ice hockey team from Slough, Berkshire, UK.
+The Berkshire Bees are an ice hockey team from Slough, Berkshire, UK.
 They compete in the National Ice Hockey League (NIHL) National League, the second tier of English Ice Hockey.

 History

 Early years

 The Bracknell Bees were formed in 1987, under the ownership of John Nike OBE.
 Bees began life in the Heineken League Division Two, under the leadership of former Durham Wasps and Nottingham Panthers forward, Jamie Crapper, where they finished 6th.
 The following season, Heineken withdrew their sponsorship of the second division, which was renamed the English League Division 1.
 Bees narrowly missed out on the championship to the Humberside Seahawks, but then won the league the following season, gaining promotion to the Heineken League Division 1.
 Having finished third, behind Humberside and the Slough Jets, Bees progressed to the top tier of British hockey, the Heineken Premier Division, via the play-offs, alongside the Seahawks.

 Once at the top, it was a struggle and Bees were regularly mid-table or below, before eventually being relegated in 1995, under the leadership of Mike Urquhart.